Keyboard shortcuts

 audience: contributors

-This chapter extends the design intros of zipnet and builder from one organism → one lattice → one coalition: a named composition of coexisting mosaik citizens — block-building lattices, standalone organisms (oracles, attestation fabrics, identity substrates, analytics pipelines, …), cross- citizen organisms (confluences), and up to four basic services (Atlas, Almanac, Chronicle, Compute) plus an optional coalition-scoped ticket issuer.
+This chapter extends the design intros of zipnet and builder from one organism → one lattice → one coalition: a named composition of coexisting mosaik members — block-building lattices, standalone organisms (oracles, attestation fabrics, identity substrates, analytics pipelines, …), cross- member organisms (composite organisms), and up to five basic services (Atlas, Almanac, Chronicle, Compute, Randomness) plus an optional coalition-scoped ticket issuer.

 The reader is assumed familiar with the mosaik book, the zipnet book, the builder book, and the two design intros cited above.
 This chapter does not re-derive content + intent addressing, the narrow-public-surface discipline, the shared-universe model, or within-lattice derivation; it uses them.